 There are two methods to go about compiling a detailed report for a person’s digital ecosystem: automatically and manually.
 And as the name suggests, the manual process can take a bit of time.

-Manually Compiling a Precise and Detailed Report on a Person’s Digital Ecosystem
+Manually Compiling a Precise and Detailed Audit of a Person’s Digital Ecosystem

 A manual search was done to uncover Jason Barnard’s digital ecosystem to give a real-life, real-time example of the various issues, barriers and time manual work represents.
 That (very long and boring) process provides this case study with a realistic baseline/yardstick to compare with Kalicube Pro’s automated system.